weichen-qsnetwork/stratosnet.github.io/docs/docs-validator-node/stchaind-commands-part-2.md

       --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
       --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase is not accessible)
-  -h, --help                     help for update-resource-node-stake
+  -h, --help                     help for update-resource-node-deposit
-      --incr-stake string        Boolean indicator of increase/decrease of stake delta, true for increase and false for decrease
       --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device
       --network-address string   The address of the PP node